16 × 4 × 4 in / 41 cm x 10 cm

 In my only outing with the Notch Li gen. 2 so far it was warm enough in costal Southern California that I needed the ventilation that opening both fly doors afforded.
 It worked well and I had no condensation on the fly.

 PACKED: The Notch Li also packs into its Dyneema sack smaller than my similar silnylon Moment DW.
 I fold then roll my tent, fly and inner tent together, end CF rods still attached.
 Tarptent cautions against stuffing Dyneema fabric as it shortens its lifespan.
-My preferred MSR Ground Hog stakes barely fit the provided stake bag.
-The tent rides vertically in my Osprey EOS 58 pack but could lay flat on top of my sleeping bag and mattress.
+My preferred standard length MSR Groundhog stakes barely fit the provided stake bag but the short version Mini Groundhogs fit just fine.
+I should add that Tarptent includes 4 high quality tubular aluminum stakes.
+The tent rides vertically in my Osprey EXOS 58 pack but could lay flat on top of my sleeping bag and mattress.

 I highly recommend the Notch Li for those who will justify the high price with high use.

 I have owned five Tarptents and all were well designed for their purpose.
 I now still own three of those tents—Notch Li gen 2, Moment DW, and SCARP 2.

 With only one outing in this tent I still have to experience rain and wind storms to know how well it will hold up.
 But if it is like my Moment DW it will be fine.